Organ Donation

 Declaration of Death

-After a family has decided to withdraw care, a physician will contact the organ donor network (it is mandatory federal law that the organ donor network is called after such discussions).
-The organ donor network will screen the patient for eligibility and speak to the family if the network believes that the patient is a suitable candidate.
+When a family or patient is initiation discussion about withdrawal life sustaining treatment, a physician will contact the organ donor network (it is mandatory federal law that the organ donor network is called).
+The Liveon NY will screen the patient for eligibility.
+A representative will speak to the family if the network believes that the patient is a suitable candidate, the patient is a registered organ donor, or the family has indicated a desire to donate.

-If the family consents for donation, life sustaining machines will be disconnected in an operating room.
-The family may be present in the operating room during withdrawal of artificial life support if they wish.
-Once the machines are disconnected, if the patient's heart stops beating within 60 minutes, the organs can be recovered for transplant.
-Typically, liver, kidney, lungs, pancreas and tissues can be used after DCD.
+If the family consents for donation, time will be arranged for the patient to be transported to the Operating room where the life sustaining machines will be disconnected.
+The family is encouraged but not required to accompany the patient to the operating room and be present during withdrawal of artificial life support.
+Certain medications will be given to the patient before removal of the life support.
+These are to facilitate the donation process.
+Once the machines are disconnected, the patient’s heart beat is monitored.
+If the patient's heart stops beating within 60 (minutes Cardiac Death), the organs can be recovered for transplant.
+Family will be escorted from the Operating room before any organ recovery Typically, heart, liver, kidneys, lungs, intestines, pancreas and tissues can be recovered for transplant after DCD.

 Donation after neurological death refers to organs that are recovered after a patient has been declared brain dead.